Other links:

 Accepted students are expected to commit full-time to their PhD studies.
 They are not allowed to take on paid jobs outside their studies, unless it can be demonstrated that these jobs contribute to their research.

-We especially encourage applications from individuals from historically marginalized communities, e.g. individuals/ womxn/trans candidates from Dalit Bahujan and Adivasi backgrounds who fulfil the eligibility criteria.
-The PhD program in Psychology at Ashoka University is cross-disciplinary, with research spanning different domains of psychology.
-Our faculty expertise spans social, developmental, biological, cognitive, clinical and counseling psychology.
-Methodologies span qualitative and quantitative, theoretical and experimental.
+We especially encourage applications from individuals from historically marginalized communities, e.g. individuals/ women/trans candidates from Dalit Bahujan and Adivasi backgrounds who fulfill the eligibility criteria.

 Vision and Mission statement